alex-seville/blanket/README.md

 ## Revision History

+Feb 7-13 - 1.0.4
+Node version can use the same input attributes as client side version, branchTracking reporting for client, use string, regex or array as filter for node, loading issue fixes for requirejs+blanket.

+Jan 23-13 - 1.0.3
+Dependencies fixed for node.
+Various other fixes.

 Jan 13-13 - 1.0.2
 Branch tracking, Jasmine/RequireJS compatibility fixes, data-cover-never, data-cover-timeout attributes added, fixed bug in mocha adapter, fixed instrumentation of labelled statements, local uploader to deal with CORS issues.